Reviews You Can Rely On

 2-way Messaging?
 Yes Yes Yes Yes No

 2-way Messaging Available via Cellular/Wifi?
-No No Yes Yes No
+No Yes No Yes No

-Passive Tracking (turn on and forget about it - viewers at home can watch your progress on the web) Yes Yes No Yes No
+Passive Tracking (turn on and forget about it - viewers at home can watch your progress on the web) Yes Yes Yes No No

-Weight w/ Batteries 6.8 oz 3.6 oz 5.3 oz 4.1 oz 4.0 oz
+Weight w/ Batteries 6.8 oz 4.0 oz 3.6 oz 5.3 oz 4.0 oz

-Battery Life 240 hours Up to 120 hours 200+ hours when checking messages every 12 minutes Up to 1000 messages 24 hours
+Battery Life 240 hours Up to 28 days with a message or location sent every 10 minutes with full sky view Up to 120 hours 200+ hours when checking messages every 12 minutes 24 hours

 Waterproof Rating IPX7 (No dust rating.
+Rain, splashing, and accidental submersion up to 30 minutes) IPX7 (No dust rating.
 Rain, splashing, and accidental submersion up to 30 minutes) IP67 (protection from harmful dust.
 Rain, splashing, and accidental submersion up to 30 minutes) IP68 (protection from harmful dust.
-Rain, splashing, and accidental submersion at least 30 minutes) IPX7 (No dust rating.
-Rain, splashing, and accidental submersion up to 30 minutes) No Formal Rating.
+Rain, splashing, and accidental submersion at least 30 minutes) No Formal Rating.
 Likely exceeds rating system.
 Claimed "Up to 15 meters"

 Pairs with Smartphone?
 Yes Yes Yes Yes No